 Most importantly: the project management practitioner

 Acknowledge that achieving your PMO’s objectives will take your customers’ time before it saves them time, especially during the initial delivery of the PMO.
 You can minimize that impact by consulting on their turf, recognizing that information is private, providing at-the-elbow mentoring to personalize the consulting, and offering a variety of levels of support.
 When the PMO introduces a best practice, provide the opportunity for everyone to practice applying it before switching the PMO to a governing role.
-Make sure success stays visible on the practitioner because you are in it for the customer.
+Make sure success stays visible to the practitioner because you are in it for the customer.
 Create an atmosphere where feedback is welcome and expected.
 When you receive feedback, use it.
 If you do not receive feedback, ask for it.

 Attention is patient and neutral.
 Your PMO’s relationship with its customers will thrive when you pay attention.